Yellow vest protesters target French media as movement ebbs

 Despite Macron's offers of tax relief and other aid, many people remain frustrated with his pro-business leadership and are continuing to stage roadblocks at roundabouts around the country.

-The movement quickly spread beyond the fuel tax worries to encompass broad French anger at Macron's economic policies.
+The yellow vest movement was launched to express anger over fuel tax hikes hurting working people who commute by car, but grew to encompass broader anger over Macron's economic policies.
 It's named after the fluorescent protective gear French motorists must keep in their cars.

 Comments